curiosinty/curiosinty/README.md

 **What is this Github for?**

 This GitHub serves as a portfolio of learning, tooling, and applied projects across OSINT, cybersecurity, and programming (Python & SQL).

-I'll also put in CTF writeups from time to time.
+This repo will also include writeups of OSINT CTFs that I've participated in as of 2026.

 ---